SPEAK WITH AN EXPERT

 • On 01 April, researchers reported RansomHub infrastructure going offline and signs of affiliates possibly joining another Qilin RaaS.
 This is not new in the ransomware world, where we have seen affiliates getting hired across groups, encryptors’ code getting reused, and rebranding of ransomwares.

-• RansomHub is known to also infect users through SocGholish infection, a well-known JavaScript based malicious loader atleast since 2020.
-CyberProof customers are well protected against SocGholish campaigns.
+• RansomHub is known to also infect users through SocGholish infection, a well-known JavaScript based malicious loader at least since 2020.
+CyberProof customers are well-protected against SocGholish campaigns.

 Technical Details